Nissan Skyline: Body styles

-Twelfth generation (V36/J50; 2006)
+Twelfth generation (V36; 2006)

 Initial release

-The Skyline Sedan went on sale on November 11, 2006, with an update to the Skyline Coupe beginning in fall 2007.
+The Skyline Sedan went on sale on 11 November 2006, with an update to the Skyline Coupe beginning in late 2007.
 Early models included the 250GT, 250GT FOUR, and 350GT.
 The model ditched the round headlights of the V35 for sharper looking units.

 It was first available only as a 4-door sedan in Japan and was also sold in the US as the 2007 Infiniti G35.

-On May 13, 2008, Nissan announced that a convertible variant of the Infiniti G37 (US Spec Skyline coupe) would be produced for the 2009 model year.
+On 13 May 2008, Nissan announced that a convertible variant of the Infiniti G37 (US Spec Skyline coupe) would be produced for the 2009 model year.
 The convertible is not available in Japan.

-Skyline 370GT Coupe (DBA-CKV36, 2007—2014 )
+Skyline 370GT Coupe (DBA-CKV36, 2007–2014)

-Introduced in 2007 for the 2008 model year, it is a Japanese version of the Infiniti G37 coupe.
+Introduced in 2007 for the 2008 model year, it is sold outside of Japan as the Infiniti G37.

 18-inch wheels are used on the base and 370GT Type P cars, while Type S and Type SP cars include 19-inch wheels.

-The Skyline Coupe went on sale on October 2, 2007.
+The Skyline Coupe went on sale on 2 October 2007.
 Early models include 370GT, 370GT Type P, 370GT Type S and 370GT Type SP.

 The 3.7 L VQ37VHR V6 motor has a power output of 330 hp (at the motor).

 250GT sedan (DBA-V36, DBA-NV36)

-The 250GT sedan is a Japanese version of the Infiniti G25 sedan.
+The 250GT sedan is sold as the Infiniti G25 sedan outside of Japan.

 Four-wheel drive is standard on 250GT FOUR models (NV36, where N stands for AWD).

 The 250GT Type S was introduced for the 2008 model year.

 17-inch wheels are standard for all model ranges, except for the 250GT Type S, which has 18-inch wheels.

 350GT sedan

-The 350GT sedan is a Japanese version of the Infiniti G35 sedan.
+The 350GT sedan is sold as the Infiniti G35 sedan outside of Japan.

 Four-wheel active steering is available in Type S and Type SP as option.

 50th Limited (2007–08)

 The 50th Limited is an option for Skyline Sedan models 250GT Type P, 350GT Type P, 350GT Type SP, and 250GT FOUR Type P, commemorating the 50th anniversary of the Nissan Skyline.
 The interior is marked with anniversary red leather seats and serial-numbered front glass.

 The vehicle was unveiled in the 2007 Tokyo Motor Show.

-The 50th Limited models, along with 250GT Type S, went on sale from November 27, 2007 until March 31, 2008.
+The 50th Limited models, along with 250GT Type S, went on sale from 27 November 2007 until 31 March 2008.

 Skyline Coupe Aero-Sports Concept, Skyline Aero Package Concept (2008)

-The Skyline Aero Package Concept is a version of the Skyline Sedan 350GT Type SP with dynamic front and rear spoilers, re-designed sporty front grill and chromed alloy wheels.
+The Skyline Aero Package Concept is a version of the Skyline Sedan 350GT Type SP with dynamic front and rear spoilers, re-designed sporty front grille and chromed alloy wheels.

 The Skyline Coupe Aero-Sports Concept is a version of the Skyline Coupe 370GT Type SP with new exterior and interior looks with new aero parts and seat materials.

 The vehicles were unveiled at the 2008 Tokyo Auto Salon, followed by the 2008 Nissan Customize Car Show.